Mikubill/sd-webui-controlnet/README.md

 # API and Script Access

-This extension can accept txt2img or img2img tasks via API or external extension call.
+This extension can accept txt2img or img2img tasks via API or external extension calls.
 Note that you may need to enable `Allow other scripts to control this extension` in settings for external calls.

-To use the API: start WebUI with argument `--api` and go to `http://webui-address/docs` for documents or checkout [examples](https://github.com/Mikubill/sd-webui-controlnet/blob/main/example/txt2img_example/api_txt2img.py).
+To use the API: start WebUI with argument `--api` and go to `http://webui-address/docs` for documentation or check out [examples](https://github.com/Mikubill/sd-webui-controlnet/blob/main/example/txt2img_example/api_txt2img.py).

-To use external call: Checkout [Wiki](https://github.com/Mikubill/sd-webui-controlnet/wiki/API)
+To use external calls: check out the [Wiki](https://github.com/Mikubill/sd-webui-controlnet/wiki/API)

 # Command Line Arguments

-This extension adds these command line arguments to the webui:
+This extension adds these command line arguments to the WebUI:

 ```
     --controlnet-dir <path to directory with controlnet models>                                ADD a controlnet models directory